MariaJorrat/mariajorrat/README.md

 ---

 - Passionate about technology and art.
-- I'm currently pursuing a degree in software development.
+- Currently pursuing a degree in software development.
 - I'm a fullstack developer (freelancer).
 - My hobbies are singing, chess and photography.